ra1ndeer/ra1ndeer.github.io/posts/kl_divergence_gaussians.md

 ---

-A common application of the Kullback-Leibler divergence between multivariate Normal distributions is the Variational Autoencoder, where this divergence, an integral part of the evidence lower bound, is calculated between an approximate posterior distribution, $q_{\phi}(\vec z \mid \vec x)$ and a prior distribution $p(\vec z)$.
+A common application of the Kullback-Leibler divergence between multivariate Normal distributions is the Variational Autoencoder, where this divergence, an integral part of the evidence lower bound, is calculated between an approximate posterior distribution, $$q_{\phi}(\vec z \mid \vec x)$$ and a prior distribution $$p(\vec z)$$.
 The most common choice for the prior is to take a multivariate standard Normal distribution, $$\mathcal{N}(\vec 0, I)$$, and, for the approximate posterior, it is usual to take a multivariate Normal distribution with diagonal covariance structure.
 Enforcing the diagonal covariance condition ensures latent feature disentanglement, *i.e*, each of the latent features models a specific part of the input without affecting the rest.
 In other words, the latent space dimensions are independent between themselves.

 It may seem odd as one of the main things that is exhaustively repeated is that if two variables are uncorrelated, it does not mean that they are independent.
 However, in the case of the multivariate Normal distribution, this is true.
 To see this, let us assume $$\vec X = (X_1, \dots, X_D) \sim \mathcal{N}(\mu, \sigma^2 I)$$, where $$\sigma^2 = diag \{ \sigma_1^2, \dots, \sigma_D^2 \}$$.
 Then, we can write the density as